-Other searches are managed using SeqMan Ultra's search tools, which are hidden by default.
-To display them, click on the Search tool () in the upper right of the Alignment view or Strategy view.
+By default, the search tools are hidden.
+To display them, use Edit > Find or click on the Search alignment tool () in the upper right of the Alignment or Strategy view.
 This causes the search tools to be displayed on the top left of that view.
 Different views have different types of search targets.
+The Alignment view lets you search by all variables in the table below, while the Strategy view only allows you to search for coverage and reference features.